Ninjapix/GPS-Speedometer-with1637Display/README.md

  GND (Both)| GND (Common)

 ### Important Notes on the GT-U7
 The GT-U7 is really weird.
-For starters, it uses 9600 baud, which is way faster than other GPS modules Another thing I noticed is that the labels on my module for TX and Rx are reversed.
+For starters, it uses 9600 baud, which is way faster than other GPS modules.
+Another thing I noticed is that the labels on my module for TX and Rx are reversed.
 The weirdest, and far more important, thing is that: **The RX and TX pins are 3.3v high**.
 This means that you should use a bidirectional level converter with your module for optimal lifespan.